A strained groin could keep

 "I have to be smart.
 It sucks.
 There's nothing more that I want than to be out there on the court."

-Kirk Hinrich also has been sitting out to recover from a concussion.
+Bulls guard Kirk Hinrich also has been sitting out to recover from a concussion.
 While Thibodeau thinks Hinrich's return for the opener is a long shot, Hinrich believes otherwise.

 "I feel better," Hinrich said.
 "I plan on being out there."